containernet/containernet.github.io/index.md

 ## Create a custom topology

-First, a Python-based topology has to be created as shown in the following example.
+To start, a Python-based network topology description has to be created as shown in the following example:

 ```python
 """